chenquan/chenquan/README.md

 - 🔭 I’m currently working on chg.
 - 🌱 I’m currently learning go, rust and deep learning.
 - 👯 I’m looking to collaborate on open source.
+I'm currently one of the core maintainer to [go-zero](https://github.com/zeromicro/go-zero).
 - 💬 Ask me about go, deep learning.
 - 📫 How to reach me: chenquan.dev@gmail.com